lincolnvirus/lincolnvirus.github.io/friends/chainaya_kasta.markdown

 China tea shop in Moscow “Zhivi, malysh” was founded on 26 December 2013.

-From the moment of its creation it is a friend and a partner of Charity fund “Zhivi, malysh” In Summer 2017, “Chaynaya kasta” started all-Russian charity project #ЧайныеБега to support the Fund “Be alive, little child”.
+From the moment of its creation it is a friend and a partner of Charity fund “Zhivi, malysh” In Summer 2017, “Chaynaya kasta” started all-Russian charity project #ЧайныеБега to support the Fund “Zhivi, malysh”.

 Address: Moscow, Veskovsky lane 2.